-1.2.
-How to use this document?
+1.2.How to use this document?

 This document does not replace current systems or documents that are already available on board, such as emergency plans.
-Also pay attention to special circumstances such as the use of LNG or hydrogen supply.
-These exceptions have not been included.
+Also pay attention to special circumstances.
+Developments such as the use of alternative fuels are moving very fast and cannot all be included at the time of development of this BPG.
 Consider prescribed legislation that may differ from the general scenarios described in this document.

 In addition, this document is not all-encompassing and there may be situations that are not covered in this document.
+This BPG focuses mainly on barges that transport goods and not on passenger vessels.